sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 </body>
 <h2>**Data Preprocessing:**</h2>
 To make things easy we are going to match search with only the reviews available.The first challenge we face is data preprocessing.
 In our raw data set (test and train data combine) there are about **215,000** records.
-Upon inspection there are unsueable rows with incomplete "condition" and "Drug name" columns.
+Upon inspection there are unsuable rows with incomplete "condition" and "Drug name" columns.
 After dropping those we are left with **213,892** rows.

 The reviews contain some html codes that are left as is and need to be converted to utf-8 encoded string with **htlm** library's